distantcam/AutoCtor/readme.source.md

 ### Post constructor Initialisation

-If you include the name of a method to call after the fields are set, it will be called in the constructor.
-This method must return `void`.

-snippet: NamedPostConstruct

-snippet: NamedPostConstructGeneratedCode

-Alternatively, you can mark the method to call at the end of the method with the `[AutoPostConstruct]` attribute.
+You can mark a method to be called at the end of the constructor with the attribute `[AutoPostConstruct]`.
+This method must return void.

 snippet: PostConstruct